Max Kennedy

-Matthew Maxwell Taylor Kennedy (born January 11, 1965), better known as Max Kennedy, is an American lawyer and author.
+Matthew Maxwell Taylor Kennedy (born January 11, 1965) is an American lawyer and author.
 He is the ninth child of Robert F. Kennedy and Ethel Skakel Kennedy.

-Early life
+Early life and education

-Max Kennedy was born in New York City's Roosevelt Hospital on January 11, 1965, the ninth child of the eleven children of Robert F. Kennedy and Ethel Skakel Kennedy.
+Max Kennedy was born in New York City on January 11, 1965, the ninth child of the eleven children of Robert F. Kennedy and Ethel Skakel Kennedy.
 Kennedy was baptized as a Catholic by William Jerome McCormack at St. Patrick's Cathedral in front of a crowd of 200 people.
 He is named after General Maxwell D. Taylor, then U.S. Ambassador to Vietnam.
-Kennedy was hospitalized in Bethesda, Maryland, at age 12 after he suffered an injury in an elevator accident at the Rockville home of his uncle and aunt, Sargent and Eunice Kennedy Shriver.
+Kennedy was hospitalized at age 12 after he suffered an injury in an elevator accident at the Potomac home of his uncle and aunt, Sargent and Eunice Kennedy Shriver.

-Described as "wild in his youth," Kennedy was expelled from Phillips Academy.
-He graduated from Moses Brown School in Providence, Rhode Island in 1983, and achieved sobriety in 1985.
+Described as "wild in his youth," Kennedy was expelled from Phillips Academy in Andover, Massachusetts.
+He graduated from Moses Brown School, a preparatory school in Providence, Rhode Island, in 1983; and achieved sobriety in 1985.

-Kennedy graduated from Harvard College.
+Kennedy attended Georgetown University in Fall of 1983.
+He graduated from Harvard College.
 He then graduated from the University of Virginia School of Law.
 In 1991, he married Victoria Anne Strauss, the granddaughter of Maurice "Moe" Strauss.